Five Reasons Your Acoustic Guitar Buzzes (And How to Fix Them)

 Are you stomping down on the gas pedal, aka, picking too hard?
 You may need to ease off just a touch.
 If you pluck a string hard enough, then you’ll get a buzz, and some strings/frets will be more pronounced.
 You might also want to look into getting a thinner pick or a pick/finger picks made of a different material.

-Over time, your strings will develop grooves in the saddle, and if one of the grooves gets too deep, the action for that particular string will be too low and result in a buzz.
+Over time, your strings will slowly cut grooves in the saddle, and if one of the grooves gets too deep, the action for that particular string will be too low and result in a buzz.
 You’ll need to replace the saddle, which you can do by yourself.
 Check out our video on how to replace a saddle for tips.
 When getting a new saddle, consider a bone saddle, which many guitarists prefer to plastic saddles.
-Check out our article, Does a Bone Saddle Make a Difference?, for more information.
+Check out our article Does a Bone Saddle Make a Difference? for more information.